selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

 ### Remote Integration

-There are times when code in the browser wants to fetch related objects that were not returned because of cascading.
-This is referred to as remote cascading.
-To allow this to happen you must use a fetch type of "remote" as in
+There are times when code in the browser wants to fetch related objects that were not automatically fetched.

-    roles: {type: Array, of: Role, value: [], fetch: "remote"})**
+    roles: {type: Array, of: Role, value: [], fetch: false})

-This can, of course, be specified anywhere you can apply **fetch** including in the schema or in the getFromPeristWithQuery/Id

-When you specify fetching to be **remote** a **getter** function is generated that has the same name as your property and you can refer to this anywhere

-    customer.rolesGet().then (roles) {
-        // Do something
-    }

-The getter is smart enough to not go to the server if the result as already been returned or the fetch is in progress.
-Under the covers the getter calls the fetcher.
-A  **fetcher** function is generated that has the same name as your property and you can refer to this anywhere.

-When using this within Amorphic's data binding framework (Bindster) you can use the getter to test to see if a related entity exists or not and have it automatically fetched only when that markup is actually displayed.
-This avoids having to have code to fetch related objects for the benefit of the browser.

-Imagine that a customer is related to a set of roles and each role is linked to an account owned by that customer.
-Imagine that no cascading is specified and instead but we want to list all the accounts owned by a customer.
+For every reference to a persistent template Amorphic will add two additional member functions that can facilitate fecthing form the browser:

+* xxxGet() where xxx is the property name (rolesGet in the above example).
+This will fire a call to the server xxxFetch() to retrieve the related object if the call has not already been fired.
+This is a synchronous call designed to be embedded in HTML using Bindster.
+After firing the call it returns either a null value or empty array depending on whether this is a scalar or array reference.
+You use it to defer displaying the object until it is fetched.
+If you call it again and the data has made it's way back to the browser the data will be returned.
+Since pages are generally re-rendered any time a server call is completed (including the xxxFetch), the data will be displayed on the next render cycle.
+* xxxFetch() where xxx is the property name (rolesGet in the above example) fetches the data.
+Generally it is only used automatically with xxxGet.
+In Javascript you would use <object>.get() which is asynchronous

+Example:

      <b:iterate on="customer.rolesGet()" with="role">
         <div b:bind="role.account.number" b:showif="role.accountGet()">
      </b:iterate>

-While this might not be the most efficient way to structure things it will have the effect of displaying all of the accounts because rolesGet will cause the roles to be fetched and then each role's account number is displayed only if the the account is fetched.
-The fetching of the account is initiated by accountGet().

 ### Concurrency model

+#### Optimistic Locking
+Persistor uses a form of optimistic locking as follows:

+ * Every collection has a sequence number \__version\__

+ * The first time a record is saved \__version\__ is zero

+ * Every update attempts to increment \__version\__ by providing a new value that is one more than the old one

+ * Every update is subject to query that tests to see that _sequence has the same value as when the data was originally retrieved.
+If this has changed an 'Update Conflict' exception is thrown.

+ * The update conflict is caught for online applications (not daemons) and handled as follows:
+    * the data in the session is restored to it's value at the start of the server call
+    * the preServer method of the controller is called if present.
+This code should refresh all persistent data
+    * the changes from the browser are then applied
+    * then with everything up-to-date the original method is called and absent any other intervening updates form another session should succeed.
+    This is retried 5 times.

+ Note that if you don't provide a call back and don't update sub-documents then the version number is not checked and only incremented.

+#### Non-transactional databases
-MongoDB has not concept of transactions and it's atomicity is limited to a single collection.
+MongoDB does not have a concept of transactions and it's atomicity is limited to a single collection.
 This puts the burden on the developer to not be sensitive to changes that must be made across collections.
 In addition isolation is only available through the findAndModify pattern which unfortunately does not support all cases of where you might want to update sub-documents in an atomic fashion.
 Persistor makes heavy use of sub-documents and so this is not a practical way of updating documents.
-Instead Persistor uses a form of optimistic locking as follows:

- * Every collection has a sequence number _sequence

- * The first time a record is saved _sequence is zero

- * Every update is subject to query that tests to see that _sequence has the same value as when the data was originally retrieved

- * Every update attempts to increment _sequence by providing a new value that is one more than the old one

- * If no records are updated then another client has intervened and updated the data.
-In that case the data is refreshed, the changes made since the data was retrieved are overlaid and the update process is repeated

- * Optionally a callback can be invoked which can determine whether or not to actually repeat the update operation and also has the opportunity to examine the new data and manually adjust the data before repeating (e.g. to ensure integrity of the data)

- Note that if you don't provide a call back and don't update sub-documents then the version number is not checked and only incremented.
+ #### Transactional databases
+ SQL databases have transaction semantics and can ensure all updates are successful or else rolled back.
+In addition, the same optimistic locking model is used to detect update conflicts.

+ Because amorphic strives to limit the length of a transaction all updates are done in one single operation.

+ To begin a named transaction

+    var transaction = objectTemplate.beginTransaction();

+ To begin a default transaction

+    objectTemplate.beginDefaultTransaction();

+To commit the transaction

+    objectTemplate.end(transaction).then({post commit code});